 port_list A list of an ip_port or a port range.
 A port range is specified in the form of range followed by two ip_ports, port_low and port_high, which represents port numbers from port_low through port_high, inclusive. port_low must not be larger than port_high.
 For example, range 1024 65535 represents ports from 1024 through 65535.
 In either case an asterisk ('') character is not allowed as a valid ip_port. size_spec A 64-bit unsigned integer, or the keywords unlimited or default.
 Integers may take values 0 <= value <= 18446744073709551615, though certain parameters (such as max-journal-size) may use a more limited range within these extremes.
 In most cases, setting a value to 0 does not literally mean zero; it means "undefined" or "as big as possible", depending on the context.
 See the explanations of particular parameters that use size_spec for details on how they interpret its use.
-Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively. unlimited generally means "as big as possible", though in certain contexts, (including max-cache-size), it may mean the largest possible 32-bit unsigned integer (0xfffffff); this distinction can be important when dealing with larger quantities. unlimited is usually the best way to safely set a very large number. default uses the limit that was in force when the server was started. yes_or_no Either yes or no .
+Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively. unlimited generally means "as big as possible", and is usually the best way to safely set a very large number. default uses the limit that was in force when the server was started. yes_or_no Either yes or no .
 The words true and false are also accepted, as are the numbers 1 and 0 . dialup_option One of yes , no , notify , notify - passive , refresh or passive .
 When used in a zone, notify - passive , refresh , and passive are restricted to slave and stub zones.